 research

-Haniyeh Khosh; Vahid Sadeghi-Firoozabadi; Mohsen Dehghani; Ali khatibi; AbdolReza Nasser Moghaddasi; Vahid abdolmanafi
+Vahid Sadeghi-Firoozabadi; Haniyeh Khosh; Mohsen Dehghani; Ali khatibi; AbdolReza Nasser Moghaddasi; Vahid abdolmanafi

 Abstract

-Objective: This research was conducted with the aim of studying the role of sleep quality moderator in the relationship between depression and treatment compliance.
-Method: The research design was descriptive and correlational and the community included all patients with multiple sclerosis living in ...
+Objective: This research was conducted to study the role of sleep quality moderators in the relationship between depression and treatment compliance.

 Read More